Haval H7

 The Haval H7 is a mid-size crossover SUV by Haval that was launched on the Chinese car market in early 2016.
-The first generation model was discontinued in 2021, and the second generation model was based on the Haval Xiaolong Max.
+The first generation model was discontinued in 2021.

-First generation (2015)
+First generation

 The Haval H7 was unveiled to the Chinese market in 2015.

 The engine of the Haval H7 and Haval H7L is a 2.0-liter direct-injection turbo-petrol four-cylinder engine producing 231 hp and 350 Nm linked to a six-speed dual-clutch transmission.